rtek1000/Curve_Tracer_CH32V307/README.md

 ------------

-This repository contains the single-channel analog hardware design for a high-resolution instrumentation 3D Curve Tracer, specifically engineered for diagnostics and reverse engineering of sensitive processors and CPLDs.
+This repository contains the single-channel analog hardware design for a high-resolution instrumentation 3D Curve Tracer, specifically engineered for diagnostics of sensitive processors and CPLDs.

 ## 🔌 1.
 Physical Hardware Specifications